Gers

-Gers (/fr/; Gers or Gerç, /oc/) is a department in the region of Occitania, Southwestern France.
-Gers is bordered by the departments of Hautes-Pyrénées and Pyrénées-Atlantiques to the south, Haute-Garonne and Tarn-et-Garonne to the east, Lot-et-Garonne to the north and Landes to the west.
+The Gers (/fr/; Gers or Gerç, /oc/) is a department in the region of Occitania, Southwestern France.
+The Gers is bordered by the departments of Hautes-Pyrénées and Pyrénées-Atlantiques to the south, Haute-Garonne and Tarn-et-Garonne to the east, Lot-et-Garonne to the north and Landes to the west.
 Named after the Gers River, its inhabitants are called the Gersois and Gersoises in French.
-In 2019, it had a population of 191,377.
+In 2023, it had a population of 192,645.

 History

-In the Middle Ages, the Lordship of L'Isle-Jourdain was nearby.

-Gers is one of the original 83 departments created during the French Revolution on 4 March 1790.
+The Gers is one of the original 83 departments created during the French Revolution on 4 March 1790.
 It was created from parts of the former provinces of Guyenne and Gascony.
 In 1808 it lost Lavit on its north-eastern side to the newly created department of Tarn-et-Garonne.

 Culture

 The culture is largely agricultural, with great emphasis on the local gastronomical specialties such as: